Tiny-Earth/DemoSite/site/src/summative.md

 Test-taking pace is not a valid measure of student understanding.
 Students who need additional test-taking times are literally excluded from the test-taking classroom.
 Timed tests restrict students who have anxiety, are learning English, from underrepresented backgrounds, older than average, and students with disabilities who face barriers obtaining accommodations.

 Research shows that most students who do receive additional time on tests do not use all of it [cahalan2006observational, holmes2019extra, spenceley2016use](@cite).
 Gernsbacher speculates that these students are actually requesting to not experience the anxiety and pressure of running out of time (2015).
 When time limits are removed from exams, numerous studies have shown that student performance improves across student groups including those who are learning English, from underrepresented backgrounds, older than average, and females [de2016performs, foos2008adult, mullane2000effects](@cite).
-Consider administering untimed asynchronous tests such as take-home exams or untimed online exams and designing test questions that aren’t easily searchable.
+Consider administering untimed asynchronous tests such as take-home exams or untimed online exams, or design test questions that aren’t easily searchable by leveraging higher-order skills and the facets of science.

 ![Mean scores with standard deviation for older and younger participants in timed and not timed conditions for five different tests.
 Their study showed that young adults score higher than older adults under standard timed test conditions, but older adults perform as well as young adults when time limits are removed.](assets/Summative Assessment Timed Tests Graph.png)